geotools/geotools/docs/developer/communication.rst

 GeoTools developers use an IRC channel for real time collaboration (for situations where email is too slow) - this is also a suitable venue for questions.

 If you are new to IRC, you will need to find an IRC client.
-The later versions of Netscape and Mozilla have IRC built in, and you can connect to a GeoTools meeting simply by using the URL: irc://irc.freenode.net/geotools.
+If you have configured your browser to support IRC (Firefox can use the Chatzilla plugin for example), and you can connect to a GeoTools meeting by clicking on the following URL: irc://irc.freenode.net/geotools.

 The information you need to configure your IRC client are: